xbeat/Machine-Learning/README.md

 Introduction to Stratified K-Fold Cross-Validation

 Stratified K-Fold cross-validation is an essential technique in machine learning for evaluating model performance.
 It addresses the limitations of simple K-Fold cross-validation by ensuring that each fold maintains the same proportion of samples for each class as in the complete dataset.
 This method is particularly useful for imbalanced datasets, providing a more robust and reliable estimate of model performance.

+## Physics-Informed Neural Networks for Damped Oscillations

+Introduction to Physics-Informed Neural Networks (PINNs)

+Physics-Informed Neural Networks are a novel approach that combines the power of neural networks with physical laws.
+They are particularly useful for solving differential equations and modeling complex physical systems.
+In this presentation, we'll focus on applying PINNs to simple harmonic damped oscillations.

 ## Homological Algebra in Python